 D1.
 The origin of the intermediate mesoderm

 D1a.
-Position and developmental relationships of Lamprey and Catshark nephric and somitic markers
+Positional and developmental relationships of lamprey and catshark nephric and somitic markers

-From our preliminary results (Figs. 1,2) it is clear that in Catshark the nephric genes are expressed in a specific ventrolateral territory within the epithelial somite.
-Furthermore, from the double immunostaining of Pax2 and Pax3, and Pax1 WMIHS, it can be clearly observed that Pax2 and Pax3 share a sharp expression border and Pax1 occupies another domain which is ventromedial (Fig.2 D-G, arrows).
-However, a precise domain expression of all three genes in one section is imperative in order to understand nephric genes territory within somitic domain organization65 and timing of rearrangement of budding IM is.
-In order to achieve this goal we will perform triple immunostaining if antibody cross reactivity will allow us.
-If not, we will try double immunostaining of Pax2 and Pax3 on sections following WMISH for Pax1.
-If this method will not work either we will perform alternate Pax1 ISH and double immunostaining of Pax2 and Pax3 on sequential sections.
+From our preliminary results (Figs. 1,2) it is clear that nephric genes in catshark are expressed in a specific ventrolateral territory within the epithelial somite.
+From the double immunostaining of Pax2 and Pax3, and Pax1 WMIHS, is clearly observed that Pax2 and Pax3 share a sharp expression border, whereas Pax1 occupies a domain that is ventromedial (Fig.2 D-G, arrows).
+However, defining the precise domain expression of all three genes within one section is imperative for understanding nephric gene territories within the organization of the somitic domain65.
+This includes the timing of rearrangement of budding in the IM.
+To achieve this goal we will perform triple immunostaining, if antibody cross reactivity will permit this.
+If not, we propose double immunostaining of Pax2 and Pax3 following WMISH for Pax1.
+If this method is unsuccessful, we will perform alternate Pax1 in situ hybridization (ISH) and double immunostaining of Pax2 and Pax3 in sequential sections.

-The same will be done for the Lamprey embryos.
-To achieve this purpose we will clone Lamprey somitic markers such as Pax3, Pax1 and MyoD and will perform the same type of triple expression experiments starting at stage 21, the earlier stage nephric genes are observed.
-Our preliminary results suggest that the dynamics and expression domain of the nephric genes in Lamprey is different from the one observed in Catshark and therefore, this part of the project (will be done on several developmental stages) will serve as reference for understanding the regulation of somitic territories and the initiation of the IM in evolutionary perspective.
+The same approach will be done for lamprey embryos.
+We will clone lamprey somitic markers such as Pax3, Pax1 and MyoD and perform similar triple expression experiments starting at stage 21, the earliest stage nephric genes are observed.
+Our preliminary results suggest that the dynamics of expression and the expression domain of the nephric genes is different from the those observed in catshark.
+Therefore, this part of the project will be done at several developmental stages and will serve as a reference for understanding the regulation of somitic territories and the initiation of the IM from an evolutionary perspective.

 D1b.
-The formation of the pronephros and the nephric duct in Catshark and Lamprey
+The formation of the pronephros and the nephric duct in catshark and lamprey

 D1b1.
 Catshark

-Following detailed analyses of the origin of the pronephros in somitic domains we aim at understanding the budding and architecture of the pronephros and the nephric duct formation.
-Our preliminary frontal sections in catshark embryos expressing Pax2 reveal valuable information about the emergence of the pronephros from somites 6-10 (Fig. 1H-K).
-Since the expression of nephric genes extend posteriorly in somitic domains of the mesonephros, further analyses and extension of stages will be done in order to investigate the contribution of more posterior somites to the nephric duct.
-These frontal sections are in agreement with the results obtained in cross sections (Fig. 1A-G) and provide another dimension to understand the process.
-However, despite these informative histological sections a clear 3D image of this process is imperative.
-For that purpose Z-series of fluorescent Pax2 immunostaining (Fig. 2) will be collected using a Nikon A1R confocal microscope and three-dimensional reconstruction will be performed using Imaris software (Bitplane).
+Following detailed analyses of the origin of the pronephros in somitic domains we aim at understanding the budding and architecture of the pronephros and nephric duct formation.
+Our preliminary frontal sections of catshark embryos expressing Pax2 reveal valuable information about the emergence of the pronephros from somites 6-10 (Fig. 1H-K).
+Since the expression of nephric genes extends posteriorly in somitic domains of the mesonephros, analyses of additional stages will be done to investigate the contribution of more posterior somites to the nephric duct.
+The frontal sections are in agreement with results obtained in cross sections (Fig. 1A-G) and provide another physical dimension to understand the process.
+Despite these informative histological sections a clear 3D image of the cells involved in the process is imperative.
+For this purpose Z-series’ of fluorescent Pax2 immunostaining (Fig. 2) will be collected using a Nikon A1R laser scanning confocal microscope (LSCM) and three-dimensional reconstruction will be performed using Bitplane software (Imaris).

 D1b2.
 Lamprey